 William Carey was born in Parkersburg, England, County Northamptonshire, in 1761, the first of five children of Edmond Carey.
 The village schoolmaster.
-The whole family had a predilection for study.
-But particularly this son, who proved himself in his father’s school a most excellent element.
+The whole family had a preference for study.
+But mainly this son, who proved himself in his father’s school a most excellent element.
 He had a great zeal for learning and lively intelligence.

 But it took God to raise people like Carey.
 Who opened the doors of mission and set an example to the world.
-That great things can be done through courage and perseverance.
+Great things can be done through courage and perseverance.

-William Carey is known for going to India after long controversies with church leaders who did not agree with missionary work.
+William Carey is known for going to India after long controversies with church leaders who disagreed with missionary work.
 Because the church did not see the need to send missionaries to unchurched countries.

 After much insistence, the English government passed a law in 1829 banning Suttee burials, and Carey’s wish was granted; what’s more, he translated the law into the native language.
 He also translated the Bible into six dialects of the Indian people, the New Testament into twenty-three others, and parts of it into five others.
 Thirty-four languages in all.

 What trial did William have to go through before he was converted?

 At the age of 14, due to family poverty, William was unable to continue his schooling.
 He was an apprentice to a Piddington shoemaker, Clarke Nichols, where he had to stand from morning till night in front of piles of broken boots waiting to be repaired.
 Although he knew about God from his parents, William was not interested in spiritual things.
 On the contrary, he thought of himself as a good Christian, a moral young man, regularly attended church and even sang in the choir.